Cardinals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will play Nolan Gorman and the St. Louis Cardinals on Thursday at Busch Stadium, at 7:45 PM ET.
+The Los Angeles Dodgers and Will Smith will take the field against the St. Louis Cardinals and Nolan Gorman on Friday at 8:15 PM ET, at Busch Stadium.

-The Dodgers are favored in this one, at -150, while the underdog Cardinals have +125 odds to play spoiler.
-The over/under is 8.5 runs for the matchup.
+The Dodgers are favored in this one, at -130, while the underdog Cardinals have +105 odds to upset.
+The game's total is set at 9 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.